Dasarro/AI-CSP/README.md

 # Constraint satisfaction problems – report

 The task was about using AI to solve two of the most famous CSPs – map/graph colouring and zebra puzzle/Einstein's riddle.
-Every CSP consist of 3 key elements – variables, domains and contraints.
+Every CSP consists of 3 key elements – variables, domains and constraints.
 Before implementing the solvers, it is crucial to properly formulate the problems in regard to these 3 elements.

 ### Map colouring
 In this problem we have a set of countries sharing the border, which in case of this implementation is represented as a set of vertices in the graph connected with edges.
-Each country in the map should be coloured possibly with minimal number of colour that no country share the colour with the neighbour.
+Each country in the map should be coloured possibly with a minimal number of colour so that no country shares the colour with the neighbour.
 As four colour theorem states:
 > "Given any separation of a plane into contiguous regions, producing a figure called a _map_, no more than four colors are required to color the regions of the map so that no two adjacent regions have the same color. _Adjacent_ means that two regions share a common boundary curve segment, not merely a corner where three or more regions meet." – [Wikipedia](https://en.wikipedia.org/wiki/Four_color_theorem)

 Therefore, we can expect from the implementation that each map should be coloured using maximally 4 colours.
-It is also possible to colour some maps with 3 colour (or less if the map is trivial), but it is not consistent.
+It is also possible to colour some maps with 3 colours (or less if the map is trivial), but it is not consistent.

 Considering all of that, now we can distinguish the most important elements of this problem:
 * **Variables** – in our representation of the problem, these are simply the vertices/nodes in the graph.
-* **Domains** – domains include all the possible values that a variable can have, so in our case, domains consists of available colours.
+* **Domains** – domains include all the possible values that a variable can have, so in our case, domains consist of available colours.
-* **Constraints** – we have only one type of constraint – neighbouring vertex cannot share the colour with the current vertex.
+* **Constraints** – we have only one type of constraint – neighbouring vertices cannot share the colour.
 It means that each edge represents a constraint between a pair of variables.

 ### Zebra puzzle
-This problem seems to be a little more complicated – constraints seems to be more complicated and there are more types of them.
+This problem seems to be a little more complicated – constraints seem to be more complicated and there are more types of them.
 Also, there is a problem to choose the variables – we can specify them as:
 * houses
 * house colours, cigarettes etc.
 * every available option – red house, milk, snails etc.

 In this implementation, the second option with 5 variables was chosen.
-It simplyfies the constraints but domains become permutations of all available choises.
-Suming up:
+It simplifies the constraints but domains become permutations of all available choices.
+Summing up:

 * **Variables** – house colours, nationalities, pets, drinks, cigarettes
 * **Domains** – permutation of all available options for a given variable.
 Each variable has 5 available choices, so there are 5! = 120 values in each domain, e.g. house colour: